databricks/terraform-databricks-examples/examples/gcp-sa-provisionning/README.md

 - The built-in roles of Kubernetes Admin and Compute Storage Admin needs to be available

-- you need to run `glcoud auth application-default login` and login with your google account
+- you need to run `gcloud auth application-default login` and login with your google account

 ## Run as an SA